 How far can you make chicken stretch?
 My wife and I pondered this and we thought that with the combined power of meal planning, batch cooking and a budget, we were going to see how far we could make a chicken stretch.
-The challenge was simple – could we turn £15 worth of ingredients from Tesco into 15 meals for two people?
+We first did this in 2017 (some of the info is still in this blog post below!) where the challenge was simple – could we turn £15 worth of ingredients from Tesco into 15 meals for two people?
+Now updated for 2025, the challenge cost under £20.

 15 meals I made to make a chicken stretch